surifirstpin/biplus_documentation/version.4/Acubi website.md

 # MULTI DEVICE ACCESSIBILITY
 **DESKTOP** **MOBILE** **TABLET**

-It Provides Flexibility Of Getting Connected To Data From Desktop,Tablet And Mobile Devices Where Ever You Are.
+It Provides Flexibility Of Getting Connected To Data From Desktop, Tablet And Mobile Devices Where Ever You Are.

 # WHY  AcuBi